 The nano-tera.ch program has several specific goals, such as pursuing excellence in collaborative scientific research, creating and expanding educational programs, constructing demonstrators of the technologies being studied and transferring the results to Swiss industry.
 Broad and specific objectives of nano-tera.ch are described in the website www.nano-tera.ch.
 The nano-tera.ch program has run successfully through a first phase with a focus on enabling technologies.
-This call opens a second phase targeting primarily multi-scale systems engineering.
+The second phase, started in 2013, targets primarily multi-scale systems engineering.